meejah/magic-wormhole-protocols/dilated-file-transfer.md

 (XXX might make the Python implementation randomly add an unknown one, 10% of the time?)

 See "Example of Protocol Expansion" below for discussion about adding new attributes or capabilities or evolving existing ones.

-The `"permission"` key specifies how to proceed with offers.
-Using mode `ask` tells the sender to pause after transmitting the first metadata message and await an answer from the peer before streaming data.
-Using mode `yes` means the peer will accept all incoming transfers so the sender should not pause after the metadata (and instead immediately start sending data messages).
-This cuts down latency for "one-way" transfers (see "Discussion")

 ## Protocol Details